mu-semtech/mu-authorization/README.md

 Flags which can be either on or off translate the environment variable string to an understood configuration.
 Following are considered true: ["true", "yes", "1", "on"], all other strings are considered to be false.

 - `LOG_DELTA_MESSAGES` Allows logging of delta messages as they're sent to other consumers
+- `LOG_DELTA_CLIENT_COMMUNICATION` Allows logging of the communication caused by the delta system

 # Sparql parsing and rewriting
 This module offers a SPARQL parser for elixir.